tinchomengo/UnFollowers-Detector/README.md

 _Extracted Folder Name_ > _followers_and_following_

-After opening the _followers_and_following_ folder the 2 files needed are "followers" and "following" (they might be both .html or both .json, and as it was said the program supports both formats)
+After opening the _followers_and_following_ folder the 2 files needed are "followers" and "following" (they might be .html or .json, depending on the format you requested)

 * _Note 1: It is crucial that both files are in the same format (either both .html or both .json)._